AkarshGM/Projects/README.md

 The batch started from February.
 Hence the month February is mentioned in all my practice file names.

 Folders represent each courses and Sprints represent weekly concept/topic practices.
+'C' in file name indicates 'Course' and 'S' indicates 'Sprint'.